 If you prefer to use the configuration panel to configure the

-person component simply add one line to your
+person integration simply add one line to your

 configuration.yaml file and restart Home Assistant.